Located under the manage menu, the identity menu allows configuration of several different parameters that customize the unit to be uniquely yours.

 Color

-The color prompt allows the operator to adjust the color of illumination used by the controller and devices connected to the light bus.
+The color prompt allows the operator to adjust the colors of illumination used by the controller and devices connected to the light bus.
 Four formats are recognized:

 - Hard-coded color names: A standard preset color identified by name.
 See table below.